 - Memory loss

-- Red rashes are common on the face
+- Red rashes, often on the face

 - Antimalarial medications